byu-is-403/syllabus/entity-framework/entity-framework.md

 - You will want to create a model for each table you want to work with from the database
 - The DbContext class acts as the database
 - Within the DbContext class you define DbSets (representing the tables or entitites)
+- By default, the EF tries to pluralize the variable names you created using the DbSet class

 ```csharp
 public class SchoolContext : DbContext